 STAGE 4: Exhibition and Prizes

 There will be three winning places of first, second and third attracting prizes worth £1000, £750 and £500 in each category.
-The selection of the winners will be based on the Award criteria outlined below and chosen by a panel of five independent judges.
+The selection of the winners will be based on the Award criteria outlined below and chosen by a panel of independent judges.

 In a spirit of celebration of Grinling Gibbons’ legacy, emerging carvers, apprentices and students engaged in the study of carving and craftsmanship are invited to create radically new works of art, which nevertheless take as their point of inspiration, Grinling Gibbons and this theme.